“A melodic marvel… Look for this one high up the year-end EP list.”

 –Steve Farra, Absolute Powerpop

-“I’m not sure what the “J” stands for, but the five songs populating Sofa City Sweetheart’s eponymous EP stand for decadent, harmonious pop of the highest order.
+“The five songs populating Sofa City Sweetheart’s eponymous EP stand for decadent, harmonious pop of the highest order.
 Backed by a handful of classically trained (I’m assuming) musicians, Lopez splits the difference between the orchestral pop of Heavy Blinkers and the hushed musings of Elliott Smith.
 Whether accompanied by strings piano, or both, this promising balladeer tugs at all the right heartstrings and possesses more potential than most of the artists I’ve critiqued in this issue combined.”

 –Neal Agneta, The Big Takeover